'To speak to my employees, I go on Instagram': Wipro CEO says Gen Z staff ignore work emails

 Delaporte shared that he no longer uses email while getting in touch with the staff at Wipro because he believes many of them will not even look at the email.
 Instead, he prefers more modern ways of communication.

-According to a UK based Telegraph, while speaking at the WEF, Delaporte said, “To speak to my employees, I go on Instagram or Linkedin.
+According to UK-based Telegraph newspaper, while speaking at the WEF, Delaporte said, “To speak to my employees, I go on Instagram or Linkedin.
 It works better.”

 “They don't even check emails sometimes.
 We have about 20,000 who we know don't check even one email per month.
 They're 25; they don't care.
 They don't go on their emails; they go on Snapchat instead.
 So around 10 per cent of staff don't even check one email per month,” he added further.